yuanlehome/blog/README.md

 **Optional Flags:**

 - `--allow-overwrite`: Allow overwriting existing article with same slug
-- `--preview`: Show extracted content without saving
+- `--dry-run`: Show extracted content without saving
-- `--cover-first-image`: Use first image as cover if no cover found
+- `--use-first-image-as-cover`: Use first image as cover if no cover found

 **What Happens:**